 Jessup's newest paintings are a further presentation of his meditations on rectangular forms shimmed neatly inside a square.
 Earlier entries in his Square series produced relatively balanced sequences of slightly oblong shapes in his palette of muted rosy reds and navy blues.
 Chromatic slabs stand on top of one another in relative ease and order.
 Another year in, and the confabulations of color are still settled into place, but not quite as simply.
 Stacks of skinny, minute slabs are crushed under giant gradients of color.
 Jessup has been open about how this series has chronicled his move from figurative work to complete abstraction, though viewers of his previous show, Pictures & Stories, (Conduit Gallery, Winter, 2013) may recognize his ability to impose order upon chaotic scenes.

 From 1991 to 2018, Robert Jessup was a professor of Painting at the University of North Texas in Denton, Texas while continuing to exhibit widely throughout the United States.
 During the 2016-2017 academic year, Jessup served as the Chair of the Department of Studio at the College of Visual Arts and Design, University of North Texas.
 He earned a B.F.A. from the University of Washington, Seattle and an M.F.A. from the University of Iowa, Iowa City.
 Public collections include: The Metropolitan Museum of Art, New York; The Dallas Museum of Art, Dallas, TX; The Brooklyn Museum of Art, Brooklyn, NY; The High Museum of Art, Atlanta, GA; The Bayly Art Museum, University of Virginia, Charlottesville and the Roswell Museum and Art Center, Roswell, New Mexico.
-This will be the fifteenth solo exhibition of paintings at Conduit Gallery for Robert Jessup.
-He retired from teaching in May 2018, and is currently at a year-long residency in Roswell, New Mexico before he will ultimately settle in Whidbey Island, Washington.
+He retired from teaching in May 2018, and is now based in Whidbey Island, Washington.

 Conduit Gallery Exhibitions